bright/new-www/_posts/2018-09-08-dont-be-mockup-developer.md

 Follow these steps before assuming there is nothing else we can do:
 - Make any call
-  - Even if use cannot use the real endpoint, there are plenty of services that lets you mock the API ([mocky](https://www.mocky.io), [mockable](https://www.mockable.io), [fakejson](https://fakejson.com) and others)
+  - Even if you cannot use the real endpoint, there are plenty of services that lets you mock the API ([mocky](https://www.mocky.io), [mockable](https://www.mockable.io), [fakejson](https://fakejson.com) and others)
-- Handle errors:
+- Handle errors
-  - Beyond handling unknown errors sometimes we expect some, especially when making synchronous calls (email is taken, password is incorrect, etc.)
+  - Beyond handling unknown errors, sometimes we expect some specific errors, especially when making synchronous calls (email is taken, password is incorrect, etc.)
 - Check the Internet connection before making synchronous call
 - Show loader during synchronous call
 - Show placeholder if there is no data fetched
 - Check if asynchronous call stops when user leaves the screen
   - Make sure there are no memory leaks
-- Make sure that you do not modify the UI from background thread
+- Make sure that you do not modify the UI from the background thread

 Additionally, you can:
 - Test if the signals have been called (if you use e.g. Rx)